CompOpt4Apps/Artifact-DataDepSimplify/README.md

 However, at this time, our driver does not check for the correctness of this reordering.
 We have verified the correctness for our kernels by hand at this time.
-Due to such complications, we also cannot use Omega+ to generate inspectors for Incomplete Cholesky kerne.
+Due to such complications, we also cannot use Omega+ to generate inspectors for Incomplete Cholesky kernel.
 Consequently, we have included hand written inspectors for this kernel, similar to inspectors that Omega+ can produce.
 At the moment, we are working to address these limitations.